 "For as much as Bravely Second gets wrong- and it gets plenty wrong- there are also areas where it shows off moments and sparks of brilliance that frequently characterized the original game."

 What’s worse is that the terrible quality of writing does nothing to help the generic plot whatsoever.
 The game often tries extremely hard to be funny with its little quips and character-specific catchphrases, but it almost always falls flat and comes across as corny and, to put it bluntly, annoying.
 It often feels like the story and the writing are working towards different ends, with the narrative often trying to drum up dramatic situations that are ruined by poorly written dialogue between bland, uninteresting characters or poor fourth wall-breaking puns.
 It’s not even as if the narrative itself is conceptually strong enough to withstand poor writing.
-The one good thing that can be said about the game’s overall setup, however, is that it does not mandate the kind of broken pacing and relentless backtracking the characterized the waning chapters of the first game.
+The one good thing that can be said about the game’s overall setup, however, is that it does not mandate the kind of broken pacing and relentless backtracking that characterized the waning chapters of the first game.
 The pacing in End Layer is much more consistent and the game benefits from this consistency a great deal more than you could imagine.

 Bad writing, though, can sometimes be salvaged by good voice over performances.
-Unfortunately, though, Bravely Second falters even on that front.
+Unfortunately, Bravely Second falters even on that front.
 Default itself was never too well known for its voice work either, but it had generally stronger writing- not saying a lot, admittedly- which made it easier to put up with the poor voice work.
-End Layer’s double whammy of underwhelming writing and mediocre and often grating voice overs don’t do the game any favours to endear it in the players’ eyes.
+End Layer’s double whammy of underwhelming writing and mediocre and often grating voice overs doesn’t do the game any favours to endear it in the players’ eyes.

 For as much as Bravely Second gets wrong- and it gets plenty wrong- there are also areas where it shows off moments and sparks of brilliance that frequently characterized the original game.
 The extremely strong mechanical base from Default has made its way into Bravely Second, and though there’s little to distinguish between the two games as far as game design is concerned, it has to be said that the core of the game itself- the battles and the job system- remains as strong and addictive as ever, with new additions and tweaks refining and improving it along the way.